20 Common Triggers of Hip Pain in Women

 ✔ Radiates to the thigh, groin, or buttocks

-✔ May be due to arthritis, bursitis, or muscle strain
+✔ It may be from arthritis, bursitis, or a muscle strain

 🔹 Pelvic Pain Clues: